 Amortization of identifiable intangible assets relates to intangible assets identified in connection with the purchase of Enhance Interactive and TrafficLeader.
-Intangible assets identified in connection with the purchase of Enhance Interactive were valued at \$8.4 million at the February 28, 2003 acquisition date.
-Intangible assets identified in connection with the purchase of TrafficLeader were valued at \$1.3 million at the October 24, 2003 date of acquisition.
+Intangible assets identified in connection with the purchase of Enhance Interactive were valued at \$8.4 million at the acquisition date of February 28, 2003.
+Intangible assets identified in connection with the purchase of TrafficLeader were valued at \$1.3 million at the acquisition date of October 24, 2003.
 The intangible assets have been identified as non-competition agreements, trade and domain names, distributor relationships, and merchant advertising customer base relationships and acquired technology.
 These assets are amortized over useful lives ranging from 12 to 42 months.